damianhakert/damianhakert.github.io/source/_posts/2014-09-19-gitlab-7-dot-2-2-security-release.markdown

 update the `hooks` directory to become a symlink to gitlab-shell's `hooks` directory.
 On GitLab servers with many repositories this may take a long time.

-Because we wanted to avoid long downtime on gitlab.com, we came up with a workaround to perform the hooks migration without downtime prior to upgrading to GitLab 7.3.
+To avoid long downtime on very large GitLab installations, we came up with a workaround to perform the hooks migration without downtime prior to upgrading to GitLab 7.3.
 This workaround is optional; if you skip it your hooks will get upgraded automatically when you upgrade to 7.3. _If your GitLab server has less